cibox/cibox/github/files/drupal7/scripts/README.reinstall.md

 Typically every new project, developed from scratch starts from Drupal profile creation.
 This means teams should use ```workflow_type: profile``` variable state for reinstalling a site by using profile, predefined in ```installation_profile_name``` variable.
-But every project has a phase, where content managers start ading content and reinstall from profile becomes non convenient for developers.
+But every project has a phase, where content managers start adding content and reinstall from profile becomes non convenient for developers.
 Thats why there is ```sql``` flow predefined within reinstall.yml playbook.
 For switching to ```sql``` flow type, there are steps to be done for making it working.